fatedier/frp/README.md

 Since v0.10.0, you only need to set `token` in frps.ini and frpc.ini.

-Note that time duration between server of frpc and frps mustn't exceed 15 minutes because timestamp is used for authentication.

-Howerver, this timeout duration can be modified by setting `authentication_timeout` in frps's configure file.
-It's defalut value is 900, means 15 minutes.
-If it is equals 0, then frps will not check authentication timeout.

 ### Encryption and Compression

 Defalut value is false, you could decide if the proxy will use encryption or compression: